ExplicITConsulting/set-outlooksignatures.com/outlookaddin.en.md

 Whatever web server you choose, the requirements are low:
 - Reachable from mobile devices via the public internet.
 - Use a dedicated host name ("https://outlookaddin01.example.com"), do not use subdirectories ("https://addins.example.com/outlook01").
-- A valid TLS certificate.<br>Self-signed certificates can be used for development and testing, as long as the certificate is trusted by the client used for testing.<br>Certificates from [Let's Encrypt](https://letsencrypt.org/) are a good free alternative, especially when used together with an [ACME client](https://letsencrypt.org/docs/client-options/) that auto-renews them.
+- A valid TLS certificate.<br>Self-signed certificates can be used for development and testing, as long as the certificate is trusted by the client used for testing.<br>Certificates from [Let's Encrypt](https://letsencrypt.org/) are a good free alternative, especially when used together with an [ACME client](https://letsencrypt.org/docs/client-options/) auto-renewing them.
 - In production, the server hosting the images shouldn't return a Cache-Control header specifying no-cache, no-store, or similar options in the HTTP response.

 [Static website hosting in Azure Storage](https://learn.microsoft.com/en-us/azure/storage/blobs/storage-blob-static-website) is an uncomplicated, cheap and fast alternative.
 It comes with a *.web.core.windows.net hostname and a Microsoft-issued certificate, even in the free tier.